How Do LitPads and Farrago Compare?

 What Does LitPads Offer That Farrago Does Not?

 Per-pad EQ is the most significant audio processing gap.
 LitPads places a 3-band parametric EQ on every pad with a real-time 2048-point FFT spectrum analyzer.
-Farrago plays audio files without any per-pad processing.
+Farrago plays audio files without any per-pad EQ.
 Musicians who need to shape their samples on the fly can only do this in LitPads.

 Setlist mode is unique to LitPads across all soundboard apps.
 The complete comparison of best soundboard for Mac confirms that no competing app offers pre-programmed cue sequences with automated advance modes.